 As the pun in its name implies, Undiplomatic Times does not beat around the bush.
 The mix of straightforward reporting, commentary and analysis provides a unique perspective, often dramatically different from that found in mainstream media.
 That is a proud boast, but it has rendered the Web version of UNDIPLOMATIC TIMES incapable of making money.
 In the hard copy, paid editorial inserts and advertising usually covered costs, but it was essentially a labor of love.
 In the online version it is entirely that, for there are no income streams.
 It has proved impossible to monetize because both in India and in the United States I seem to be in some sort of political quarantine.
 That denial of income is the most concrete way in which the the defenders of "national security" have let me know that my work is not welcome.
 The traffic reported by Go Daddy, my web host, seems to be entirely whimsical fiction, occasionally registering no hits at all for days on end.

 In May 2017 I finally signed into Google Analytics to check on the metrics reported by Go Daddy.
 The results have been shocking.
 Where Go Daddy has reported a readership in the thousands, Google Analytics said the total number of views was over 25 million.
-On 5 June 2017, the weekly report from GA had the alarming information that since 30 May, it registered zero views!
-That is the period after I signed up to receive ads from Google's Adsense.
-It is of a part with my entire work experience since quitting the United Nations and setting out as an independent journalist.
-It is reflected in the fact that this site has not received a single comment since it went online in 2015, no letters, no phone calls.
-Two books I've written over the last seven years, the result of five decades of research and thought, remain unpublished; agents and publishers simply do not respond.
+After I noted that on my Facebook page the weekly report from Google began reporting that since 30 May it registered zero views!
+These developments are of a part with my entire work experience since quitting the United Nations and setting out as an independent journalist.
+Most recently, this site has not received a single comment since it went online in 2015; no email, no phone calls, not a single piece of mail, not even junk.
+Two books I've written over the last seven years, the result of five decades of research and thought, remain unpublished; agents and publishers simply do not respond; if they do, I do not get to see it.
 One agent did respond and was encouraging about the work, which she was "unable to represent."
 (Read bits and pieces of the books here.)
 You could say that for all intents and purposes, I am a political prisoner, held in the digital version of a medieval dungeon.
 In lieu of bowls of gruel thrust under the door I get the occasional consultancy!

 Why do I bother?
 The four decades I have spent writing about international affairs have led to the firm conviction that if we want a peaceful world, it cannot be left to governments.
 Every individual has a responsibility to understand the basic unity of the world and to act in its defense.
 This web site is my bit to encourage such action.
 It seeks to demystify international issues and the United Nations System, to give readers information largely unavailable in corporate mass media.